terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/branch-projects.md

-# Branch a Projects
+# Branch a Project

-*How-to create a new branch to TerminusDB and TerminusCMS using the JavaScript Client*
+*How-to create a new branch in TerminusDB and TerminusCMS using the JavaScript Client*

-Assuming you have [connected with the JavaScript Client](../../use-the-clients/javascript-client/connect-to-javascript-client.md), [created a database](../../use-the-clients/javascript-client/create-a-database.md) creating a branch is the same for TerminusDB and TerminusCMS -
+Assuming you have [connected with the JavaScript Client](../../use-the-clients/javascript-client/connect-to-javascript-client.md) and [created a database](../../use-the-clients/javascript-client/create-a-database.md) you can then create a branch of your project.

+Creating a branch is the same for TerminusDB and TerminusCMS.
 By deafult in TerminusDB or TerminusCMS you are working in the main branch.

 ## Create a new branch from main branch
 Use this code to create a new branch starting from branch main head.